Steven Avery: Appeals

 In August 2011, a state appeals court denied Avery's petition for a new trial, and in 2013, the Wisconsin Supreme Court denied a motion to review the ruling.
 In January 2016, Chicago attorney Kathleen Zellner, in collaboration with the Midwest Innocence Project, filed a new appeal, citing violations of Avery's due process rights and accusing officials of gathering evidence from properties beyond the scope of their search warrant.

 In December 2015, Dassey's attorneys filed a writ of habeas corpus in federal district court for release or retrial, citing constitutional rights violations resulting from ineffective assistance of counsel and the coerced confession.
 In August 2016, Dassey's conviction was overturned by federal magistrate judge William E. Duffin, who ruled that Dassey's confession was involuntary.
 Duffin granted a defense petition for Dassey's release on November 14, but the U.S. Court of Appeals for the Seventh Circuit overturned his ruling on November 17, ordering that Dassey remain incarcerated pending resolution of the state's appeal of the habeas decision.
 He last filed for parole in 2021 but was denied.
-He is still currently trying to file for parole to this day.
+He is still trying to file for parole.

 In June 2017, the Seventh Circuit upheld the magistrate's decision to overturn Dassey's conviction, leaving the state with the options of appealing Duffin's ruling to the U.S. Supreme Court, dismissing the charges, or retrying him.
 The state then petitioned the appellate court to hear the case en banc.
 The state's petition was granted and the appellate court reversed the magistrate's ruling, finding that Dassey's confession did not violate the Constitution.
 Dassey's attorneys filed a petition to have the Supreme Court hear his case, but the request was denied.
 Dassey remains in prison.

 On August 26, 2016, Zellner filed a motion with the Manitowoc County circuit court for post-conviction scientific testing.
 Judge Angela Sutkiewicz signed a stipulation and order for the scientific testing to proceed on November 23, 2016.

 On June 7, 2017, Zellner filed a 1,272-page post-conviction motion citing ineffective assistance of counsel, Brady violations, and affidavits by experts allegedly debunking the manner in which Halbach was killed, including alleged new evidence and ethical violations by Kratz.
 Zellner said that Avery's conviction was based on planted evidence and false testimony, and was requesting a new trial "in the interests of justice."
 On October 3, 2017, Avery's motion for a new trial was summarily denied without the court holding an evidentiary hearing.